uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 Within our report we denote two different levels of checks:

 1. **Errors**: Checks which are errors are extremely likely to need to be fixed before submission.
 Examples of this would include required fields missing, etc.
 2. **Info**: Our Info level are checks which may or may not need to be fixed, depending on the circumstances of your submissions.
 For example if an eligible entity has submitted area challenges then, per NOTCP 07/002, the `challenger` field in the `challenges.csv` file should be left empty, which is in contrast to the original policy notice.
-As such we generate an "Info" level issue as this _may_ need to be fixed depending on the specific challenge.
+As such we generate an "Info" level issue as this _may_ need to be fixed depending on the specific challenge requirements for your state.

 When a report is generated there are three sections: